Skip nav to main content.

 Adjustable Rate Mortgage

 How this typically works is that you will be locked in for a lower rate at the beginning, and then your rates will go up or down depending on various economic market factors.
-At People Driven Credit Union, we offer both a 7/1 and 10/10 ARM loan, meaning you have a fixed rate for seven years and then adjust annually after that, or you have a fixed rate for ten years that adjusts every ten years after that.
+At People Driven Credit Union, we offer both a 7/1 and a 10/10 ARM loan, meaning you have a fixed rate for seven years and then adjust annually after that, or a fixed rate for ten years that adjusts every ten years after that.

 There is risk in this style of mortgage.
 You could end up paying significantly more once the rate adjusts.
 However, there is also the chance that you may save a significant amount of money if your rate adjusts in a favorable market.
 Therefore, this type of loan is often a good choice if you anticipate any changes in your lifestyle; for example, if you only intend to stay in the house for a few years, or if you anticipate an increase in your income.